johnhyde/island/ZZ extracts.md

 (corresponds to: nothing in particular)

+Some people suffer from arbor ardor, but I'm much more of a city kiddie, ya feel?

+— possibly the greatest wordplay in all of anime translation

+(corresponds to: Lars Squiggle, probably)

+I'll take this potato chip h-h-h-h and eat it!

+— possible the greatest line in all of anime translation

+(corresponds to: idk)

 [@ Insert further ones here, leaving the one below as the end of the file ~M]